 Figure 11.
 Measurements of the double wall test pile (phases 3 and 5) on 7 December.
 Solid, colored lines: the L50 value for each metric as identified in the legend.
-Small black dots: single strike values for phase 3 (272 strikes over about 360 s); larger black dots: single strike values for phase 5 (95 strikes over about 130 s).
-The dashed and dotted versions of the colored lines represent alternative estimates of L50 based on strikes 1 to 175 characterized by a more broadband spectrum (dotted line), and the remaining 192 strikes characterized by a more narrow-band spectrum (dashed line).
-Gray shaded area identifies the range from L90 (lower bound) to L10 (upper bound) for the entire set of 367 strikes.
+Small black dots: single strike values for Phase 3 (272 strikes over about 360 s); larger black dots: single strike values for Phase 5 (95 strikes over about 130 s).
+The dashed and dotted versions of the colored lines represent alternative estimates of L50 based on strikes 1 to 175, characterized by a more broadband spectrum (dotted line), and the remaining 192 strikes are characterized by a more narrow-band spectrum (dashed line).
+Gray shaded areas identify the range from L90 (lower bound) to L10 (upper bound) for the entire set of 367 strikes.

 Figure 12.
 Measurements of the mandrel test pile (phase 6) on 8 December.
 Solid, colored lines: the L50 value for each metric as identified in the legend.
 Small black dots: single strike values (320 strikes over about 420 s).
-The dashed, and dotted versions of the colored lines represent alternative estimates of L50 based on strikes 1-175 characterized by a more broadband spectrum (dotted line), and the remaining 192 strikes characterized by a more narrow-band spectrum (dashed line).
-Gray shaded area identifies the range from L90 (lower bound) to L10 (upper bound) for the entire set of 320 strikes.
+The dashed, and dotted versions of the colored lines represent alternative estimates of L50 based on strikes 1-175, characterized by a more broadband spectrum (dotted line), and the remaining 192 strikes are characterized by a more narrow-band spectrum (dashed line).
+The gray shaded areas identify the range from L90 (lower bound) to L10 (upper bound) for the entire set of 320 strikes.

-Plotting the energy spectral density of the received signal as a function of strike count for the control and test piles, shows a significant change in frequency content (Figures 13 and 14).
-The frequency content of data from the control pile (Figure 13, upper) remains largely constant over the sequence of 231 strikes, and is broadly distributed over frequencies less than about 1000 Hz.
+Plotting the energy spectral density of the received signal as a function of strike count for the control and test piles showed a significant change in frequency content (figures 13 and 14).
+The frequency content of data from the control pile (Figure 13, upper) remained largely constant over the sequence of 231 strikes and was broadly distributed over frequencies of less than about 1000 Hz.

-In contrast, the frequency content of the double wall test pile (Figure 13, lower plot) changes near strike 175, with the spectrum becoming more concentrated in bands centered around 240 Hz and 375 Hz.
-That is, as a general observation, prior to strike 175 sound energy is more broadly distributed over frequency whereas after strike 175 energy is more concentrated around the two bands centered at 240 Hz and 375 Hz.
-This observation also applies to the mandrel test pile, for which after roughly the same number of strikes there is a transition in frequency content (Figure 14, lower plot), which is in agreement with the double wall test pile (Figure 14, upper plot).
+In contrast, the frequency content of the double wall test pile (Figure 13, lower plot) changed near strike 175, with the spectrum becoming more concentrated in bands centered around 240 Hz and 375 Hz.
+That is, as a general observation, before strike 175, the sound energy was more broadly distributed over frequency, whereas after strike 175, energy was more concentrated around the two bands centered at 240 Hz and 375 Hz.
+This observation also applies to the mandrel test pile, for which after roughly the same number of strikes there was a transition in frequency content (Figure 14, lower plot), which was in agreement with the double wall test pile (Figure 14, upper plot).
 The reason for this change in frequency content remains under investigation.
-Because the change occurs at roughly the same strike number, and therefore depth, it is possible that the substrate encountered at this depth influenced both test piles in the same manner.
+Because the change occurred at roughly the same strike number, and therefore depth, it is possible that the substrate encountered at this depth influenced both test piles in the same manner.

-Note that sound levels measured from the control pile also show a small degree of modulation over the course of the strike history (Figure 10), but this variation is considerably less, with smaller L90-to-L10 ranges, than the test piles.
-The pile template used to position the piles (Figure 3b) may also influence results from control and test piles insofar as it contributed additional underwater sound transmitted via structural paths introduced by metal-to-metal contact between the piles and the steel-framed pile template.
+Note that sound levels measured from the control pile also showed a small degree of modulation over the course of the strike history (Figure 10), but this variation was considerably less, with smaller L90 to L10 ranges, than that of the test piles.
+The pile template used to position the piles (Figure 3b) may also have influenced results from the control and test piles insofar as it contributed additional underwater sound transmitted via structural paths introduced by metal-to-metal contact between the piles and the steel-framed pile template.